 Heating and hot water

 Repair category 2

-Notes There are no obvious or significant defects affecting the heating/hot water system, however, parts of the system are dated and not tests were carried out.
+Notes There are no obvious or significant defects affecting the heating/hot water system but no tests were carried out and parts of the system are dated.
 See section Gas.

 Drainage

 Repair category 1

 Notes There are no obvious defects affecting the foul or surface water drainage systems.